AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 </head>
 ```

-An external style sheet can be written in any text editor, and must be saved with a `.css` extension.
+An external style sheet can be written in any text editor and must be saved with a `.css` extension.

 The external `.css` file should not contain any HTML tags.